 “The launch of the luxury EVs signals that India is finally moving toward sustainability in the EV space that could boost the passenger car segment in the electrified automobile space,” a spokesperson for Mahindra Electric Mobility told AF.

 MEM is part of the $19 billion Mahindra Group, which claims to be the pioneer of electric vehicle technology in the country.

 “While India is still focused on the shared mobility segment-vehicles priced under $20,000, the launch of luxury EVs is crucial for popularising electric cars in the personal vehicle space.
 EVs, now need to be marketed to consumers in a manner to convey that such cars can not only address their environmental concerns.
 But also cater to the aspirational needs,” he added.

 Dawn of electric vehicles

-According to the Society of Manufacturers of Electric Vehicles (SMEV) EVs – including battery, hybrid and plug-in hybrid and fuel-cell electric vehicles – are already becoming more commonplace in the country’s transportation sector than they were even three years back.
+According to the Society of Manufacturers of Electric Vehicles (SMEV), EVs – including battery, hybrid and plug-in hybrid and fuel-cell electric vehicles – are already becoming more commonplace in the country’s transportation sector than they were even three years back.

 The adoption was partly boosted by various government policies and incentive schemes launched in recent years by agencies such as the Ministry of Renewable Energy and Department of Heavy Industry.

-Consequently, a slew of policy measures followed.
+That led to a slew of policy measures.